-As soon as spring arrives in the mountains, the alpine farmers move there with their animals.
-For the next 80 to 120 days, the alpine hut is their home.
+As soon as spring arrives in the mountains, the alp farmers move there with their animals.
+For the next 80 to 120 days, the alp hut is their home.
 And this is also when the alp cheese needs to be made.
 It’s a complex process that demands considerable skill and experience.
 One of the reasons for this is that, up here, at an altitude of up to 2,500 metres, the weather changes quickly.
 Immediately after milking, the tangy raw milk is heated on the spot – over the fire or using a steam boiler, depending on the region.
 This is the start of a long process that requires considerable effort and attention as each hand movement shapes the unique character and quality of the alp cheese.

 Each region has its own recipe, its own tradition; each alp has its own family secret.
 These all combine to shape the aroma, colour, shape and hardness of the alp cheese.
 The ageing period depends on the particular type of cheese.
 Each cheese thus develops its own unmistakable personality: the nutty and creamy L’Etivaz from the Vaud Alps, the strong Berner Alp und Hobelkäse, the aromatic Ticino Alpkäse, the delicate Gruyère d’Alpage and the tangy Alp-Sbrinz.
 No two cheeses taste alike.
 And each of them is an experience in itself – like their home region.

 Alp cheese contains many hearty ingredients, which not only give the particular cheese its unique flavour but also make it a healthy pleasure.
 The high proportion of valuable unsaturated fatty acids in the cheese is beneficial to the cardiovascular system.
-But making alp cheese also benefits nature: cultivating the alps is not only advantageous to us humans, it also makes a sustainable contribution to biodiversity in the alpine meadows.
+But making alp cheese also benefits nature: cultivating the alps is not only advantageous to us humans, it also makes a sustainable contribution to biodiversity in the alp meadows.